Religion or Belief

 therefore not statistically significant, the low representation of

 Muslim and Hindu staff in the workforce in comparison with national

 figures (see below) has a correlation with a low representation

-Black and Minority Ethnic staff.
+of Black and Minority Ethnic staff.

-Currently data does not exist on the picture
+Currently data does not exist on the picture across higher

-Employment Policies and Procedures
+Relevant Employment Policies and Procedures

-The University offers a range of opportunities
+The University offers a range of opportunities for faith

-As well as an ordained Anglican Chaplain, a team of voluntary faith
+as an ordained Anglican Chaplain, a team of voluntary faith

 advisers aim to address the needs of all staff whatever their faith